 What conservative women think: a collection

 There are a few problems with being a conservative female commentator.
 The root problem is invisibility.
-Big media goes for what it already knows, thus whenever they need the conservative woman’s take, they reach for a big name and/or whichever female commentator is currently talking on Fox.
+Big media goes for what it already knows, thus whenever they need the conservative woman’s take, they reach for a big name, usually whichever female commentator is currently talking on Fox.

 The second major problem is there’s not an easy way to solve the first problem.
 Conservative women see ourselves as doctors, lawyers, accountants, writers, politicians — whatever — who happen to be women.
 Thus, we’ve rarely gathered on sites like Jezebel and have not organized into national advocacy groups like the National Organization for Women.
 And when we have tried that kind of grouping, we’ve not managed the membership success that NOW once boasted.
 We do not lack numbers, we simply do not organize around the fact that we are women.